Argonaemo/100-days-of-code/log.md

 **Today Progress**: Working on my side project, do many styling with tailwind today.

 **Thoughts** : The all habits pages is 80% completed but still static, ngl still confused about the habit database shema because its relating and working with a date which gonna take a lot of space.

+### Day 54: 14 May 2022

+**Today Progress**:Doesn't do code too much today, instead spent a lot of time designing and doing research for the database schema in this project.

+**Thoughts** : Got some ideas for the database schema, but still cant figured out which one is the best and most suitable for the project.